Edit this wiki page Follow

 Overview

 The film is a reboot of Sam Raimi's Spider-Man trilogy.
-It is the fourth Columbia Pictures film based on The Marvel Comics' property and the first film in a new Spider-Man series.
+It is the fourth Columbia Pictures film based on The Marvel Comics' property and the first film in a new Spider-Man series of four movies.
 It is being directed Marc Webb and stars Andrew Garfield as the web swinger, Emma Stone as Gwen Stacy, and Rhys Ifans as The Lizard.

 Creation